Davidster/AtanuaInDocker/README.md

 Before continuing further, make sure to restart your computer for xquartz to be ready to use.

+After restarting you should start Xquartz and go into `Preferences`, then to the `Security` tab and check `Allow connections from network clients`

 #### 4.1.
 Download this project's files

 ```